FirebirdSQL/jaybird/src/documentation/faq.md

 How much of JDBC is supported by Jaybird?
 -----------------------------------------

-**WARNING** The information in this section is outdated
+**WARNING** The information in this section is not 100% up-to-date

-Jaybird follows the JDBC 4.1 specification with some features and methods not implemented.
-Some of the unimplemented items are required by the specification and some are optional.
+Jaybird 3 follows the JDBC 4.3 specification with some features and methods not implemented as they aren't supported by Firebird.

 Implemented features: